Skip to main content

 How to Measure Success in Participatory Philanthropy

-• Participation level: How many people from the community were engaged in the decision-making process?
-How diverse was their representation?
-How often did they contribute throughout the grant cycle?
+• How many people from the community were engaged in the decision-making process?

-3 Participatory Grantmaking Examples
+3 Real-World Examples of Participatory Grantmaking

 Make It Your Own (MIYO) by the Case Foundation